 Using studies of peasant societies and peasant political organization, Horsley suggests that Jesus was the kind of peasant leader who helped organize peasant political action.
 Like others before and after him, Jesus was a leader who could turn peasant grievances into social action.
 Such leaders often speak in coded or metaphorical language, as the Gospels portray Jesus doing, and they could also challenge the powers that be by speaking more directly to them, something the Jesus of the Gospels also did.
 But we can go further according to Horsley.
 Not only the fact that Jesus is portrayed as such a leader, but the content of his message confirms this same picture.
 Most Judeans and Galileans in Jesus’ day were under heavy financial burdens, giving enormous sums to the temple-state, and thereby to Rome; many peasants had been forced from their ancestral homes, had seen their family and village communities devastated by the destruction of Roman conquest and re-conquest, and had been forced to take out loans from those outside their village network.
 Doesn’t this make a great deal of sense of why Jesus attempted to renew the covenantal commandments established by Moses?
 Many people were poor, in debt, and hungry.
 But unlike other popular prophets we know about through Josephus, Jesus sought to renew the village communities through his healings and teachings, instead of leading them outside their villages to oppose Rome.
 Horsley writes that it is to Judeans and Galileans that Jesus speaks most directly: cancel your neighbour’s debts, as God cancels your debts; trust God and God’s reign for the provision of food, water, and shelter; renew your commitment to worship God alone and live at peace with your neighbour.
 The Sermon on the Mount is about the renewal of the covenantal commandments by amplifying them, not for the mere sake of it or because it is more spiritual, but because these are the means Jesus uses to renew and strengthen the social fabric in Judea, Galilee, and Samaria, in opposition to Rome.

 The Gospels portray Jesus as adamantly opposed to the priestly hierarchy of the temple and the scribal representatives of the temple-state.
 Thus in John 2:15 Jesus acts in the role of a traditional prophet—hence the reference to Psalm 69:9 at 2:17—and in doing so forcibly stops the temple activities integral to Roman rule.
 As we now know because of the Dead Sea Scrolls and the Qumran community, Jesus was not alone in this condemnation and his activities were consistent with resistance to Roman rule, resistance to the priestly collaborators, and with an ideal of renewing the covenant of Moses.
 Horsley insists that Jesus engaged in a form of resistance that makes sense in light of what we know about agitation common to agrarian societies made up largely of peasants and peasant villages.
-Recall too that major figures in the Israelite tradition, including Moses, Joshua, and David, were sometimes portrayed in popular tradition as having led movements of resistance and established forms of God’s direct rule.
+Recall too that major figures in the Israelite tradition, including Moses, Joshua, and David, were sometimes portrayed in popular culture as having led movements of resistance and established forms of God’s direct rule.
 On the Gospel accounts, Horsley thinks it’s clear that Jesus was aligning himself with that tradition.
-And he chose a particularly good moment in Passover to make that connection, a weeklong celebration of deliverance from foreign powers, when Jerusalem would have been overflowing with people.
+And he chose a particularly good moment in Passover to make that connection, a week-long celebration of deliverance from foreign powers, when Jerusalem would have been overflowing with people.

 Finally, Horsley maintains that Jesus was executed by Rome as a political rebel: the “Son of Man” figure derived from the prophetic Book of Daniel was one of judgment, re-establishing God’s sovereignty in Israel.
 But, notably, the resistance movement Jesus established did not end with his death.
 For the Gospels are texts-in-performance and as such are the written repository of a community’s social action.
 These communities were assemblies of village-followers of Jesus Christ, known to us as ekklesia or church.
 They were embodying and remembering the renewal of God’s covenant with Moses in opposition to Rome, which was an attempt to re-establish God’s reign (“thy kingdom come, thy will be done”) and the social embodiment of that reign in terms of Biblical peace, generosity, and justice.